We are sorry that this was not useful for you!

 Each permit practice test has 40 random questions.
 All questions and answers are aligned with the OMV Class D & E Driver’s Guide and real examination questions.

 After each question, you get instant feedback and will know if your answer is correct or not.
 Should you miss a question, there is a short explanation.
 Use the information to learn more about the subject.
-You should find everything you need in the Driver’s Guide.
+You should find all information you need in the Driver’s Guide.

 Read the Louisiana Driver’s Guide

-OMV recommends you to read through the guide at least three times.
+OMV recommends that you read through the guide at least three times.
 They also tell you to focus on memorizing any numeric information in the guide like lengths, distances, measurements, etc.

 We think it is better to focus on true understanding of traffic signs and signals, pavement markings, right-of-way rules, and safe driving practices.
 Such knowledge will help more on the test and when you finally get your license.
 After all, learning the rules of the road is all about your safety once you’ve got your learner’s permit or unrestricted driver’s license and hit the highway.

 Read more about our study tips: Ace the DMV Test.